dmitrijslasko/philosophers42/README.md

 # Philosophers, the concurrency project (School 42 project)
 A classic problem in concurrency and multithreading, inspired by Edsger Dijkstra's Dining Philosophers problem.
 The project is designed to learn about thread synchronization, race conditions, mutexes, and deadlocks.

+**Problem description**
-**N philosophers are sitting around a circular table.
-Each philosopher follows a simple routine:**
+N philosophers are sitting around a circular table.

-Think 🤔
-Pick up two forks (one on the left, one on the right) to eat 🍽️ Eat for a while 😋
-Put the forks down and go back to thinking 🔄

-**The challenge arises because:**

 Each philosopher has only one fork on their left and one on their right.
 There are exactly N forks for N philosophers.

+Each philosopher follows a simple routine:
+1. Think 🤔
+1. Pick up two forks (one on the left, one on the right) to eat 🍽️
+1. Eat for a while 😋
+1. Put the forks down and go back to thinking 🔄

-    If all philosophers pick up one fork at the same time, they will deadlock (waiting forever for the second fork).
+The challenge arises because if all philosophers pick up one fork at the same time, they will deadlock (waiting forever for the second fork).

 **Goals of the Project**
 Implement a simulation of this problem using threads.
-    Ensure that:
+**Ensure that:**
 No philosopher starves (i.e., they eventually eat).
 The program avoids deadlocks.
 The output logs each philosopher’s actions (thinking, eating, sleeping).
-    Use mutexes or other synchronization techniques to prevent race conditions.
+**This is done by using mutexes or other synchronization techniques to prevent race conditions.**

 **Project Requirements**

 Use C language.
 Implement the solution using pthread library (POSIX threads).
-    Handle edge cases:
+**Handle edge cases:**
-        One philosopher (who can never eat because they need two forks).
+1. One philosopher (who can never eat because they need two forks).
-        Minimum and maximum philosophers.
+1. Minimum and maximum philosophers.
-        Proper cleanup of resources (threads and mutexes).
+1. Proper cleanup of resources (threads and mutexes).

 **Common Issues & Debugging**
 Race conditions: If multiple threads modify shared data without proper locking.
 Deadlocks: If all philosophers pick up one fork and wait for the second.
 Starvation: If some philosophers get to eat repeatedly while others never do.

 ## Score:
 ✅ TBA (with bonus)